Council tax - letting a property

 A homeowner must pay council tax in the following circumstances:

-- When no tenancy is held and the property is unfurnished, there is a period of up to 60 days from the date it was vacated when no charge is due.
-Once a discount has been awarded there must be a minimum occupation period of six weeks before another 60 day discount can be awarded
+- When a tenancy ends and the property is left unfurnished, there is a period of a maximum of one calendar month when no charge is due from the date it was vacated.
+Once a discount has been awarded there must be a minimum occupation period of twelve weeks before another one calendar month discount can be awarded

 - On expiry of the exemption period the property will become a long-term empty property and will be liable for 100% charge.
 For further information about second homes and long term empty properties, see council tax discounts and exemptions